 I was born in South Africa and spent the first 30 years of my life experiencing much of what Africa has to offer.
 My wanderlust nudged me out the door at an early age, first to Malawi and Botswana, and then to Zambia, Zimbabwe, Tanzania, Zanzibar, and Madagascar.
 Whether over-landing in old Land Rovers across the plains of East Africa, or wading through the swamps of the Okavango, I've always been drawn to the world outside.
 With age and the responsibility of a family, my travels are less about dodging sharks off Cape Town's beaches or avoiding minefields in Mozambique, and more about exploring our beautiful world from the vantage of a bicycle.
 Most recently, my cycling adventures have been in the mountains of Europe and the unforgettable landscapes of the US.
 From Washington State's river valleys to Utah's red rocks, where I have discovered an endless supply of inspiration at my doorstep.
-Today I live with my family outside the beautiful city of Boston, where we’re surrounded by some of the most creative and innovative people in the world.
+Today I live with my son, James, outside the beautiful city of Boston, where we’re surrounded by some of the most creative and innovative people in the world.
 Being raised as an artist and educated as a scientist has given me a true art-meets-scientist approach to my work.
 I love to experiment, gather insights, and make bold bets on my creative expressions.

 My art thesis is that it is an illusion that we are separate.